ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

 2. **Aggregate Scores**

    - For each devtooling project, we take its EigenTrust score (v).
-If it’s ineligible, we set it to 0.
+If it's ineligible, we set it to 0.
    - We then normalize so that the sum of devtooling scores = 1.
 This is the final fraction of the available S7 devtooling funds.

 3. **Reward Distribution**
    - We can optionally apply a min/max reward cap.
-Then each project’s final trust fraction × (pool size) yields the reward.
+Then each project's final trust fraction × (pool size) yields the reward.
    - The reward distribution parameters are determined by the Optimism Foundation and are not algorithm-specific.

 <details>
-<summary>How does OSO produce the “value flow” Sankey from onchain projects to devtooling projects?</summary>
+<summary>How does OSO produce the "value flow" Sankey from onchain projects to devtooling projects?</summary>

-After we have final devtooling scores, we use a method called **iterative proportional fitting (IPF)** to break down exactly how each devtooling project’s final trust is “sourced” from the onchain projects that connect to it.
+After we have final devtooling scores, we use a method called **iterative proportional fitting (IPF)** to break down exactly how each devtooling project's final trust is "sourced" from the onchain projects that connect to it.
-The pipeline exports a “detailed_value_flow_graph” CSV that can power visual diagrams of which onchain projects contributed to a devtooling project’s final score.
+The pipeline exports a "detailed_value_flow_graph" CSV that can power visual diagrams of which onchain projects contributed to a devtooling project's final score.
 This helps with attribution and transparency.

 </details>